techfocus3/resources/disk-imaging.md

 ![](images/guymager-running.png)

+Normally we would wait for the disk imaging, and verification processes to complete, however your computer most likely does not have enough free space to complete this image.
 When the imaging and verification process is complete, you should see `Finished - Verified & ok`:

 ![](./images/guymager-complete.png)